 These days, in America, the meal typically consists of seven different seafood dishes, although there is much lore and variation around the actual number of courses with different religious significance to each number.
 Many of the traditional dishes are not on my menu; like pupa (octopus), baccala (salt cod), fried eel, smelt, and scungilli (conch).
 In southern Italy the Feast is known simply as The Vigil (La Vigilia).
 This celebration commemorates the wait, the Viglia di Natale, for the midnight birth of the baby Jesus.
 And in keeping with tradition our Feast did go on until midnight!

-My good friend Debbie brought a fabulous shrimp starter accompanied by a delicious cabernet sauvignon from Nappa Valley, ‘Educated Guess’.
+My good friend Debby brought a fabulous shrimp starter accompanied by a delicious cabernet sauvignon from Napa Valley, ‘Educated Guess’.
 I will share the recipe with you in a future blog.
 It was a perfect way to start our festive celebration!

 While her dish was heating, her husband Steve served as bar tender and fixed up some tasty cocktails.